madasu/Learning-JavaScript/README.md

 # Learning-JavaScript
-Some examples for education proposes that helped me learn how to program in JavaScript (algorithms included).
+Some examples for educational purposes that helped me learn how to program in JavaScript (algorithms included).